Non-traditional school = Non-traditional schedule

 Off school

 Exhibitions are VERY important!
 This is when your hero(es) get to show their families and community what they have been working so hard on over the last session.
 Students plan and execute the evening from the schedule and roles to refreshments and activities.
 The heroes look forward to this day from the first day of the session.
-Knowing that families are coming to inspect their work also helps the heroes want to try their best in their endeavors.
+Knowing that families are coming to inspect their work also helps them try their best in their endeavors.
+Please plan on attending!

 Session Quests